maurocherchi/ja-chrome-extension/README.md

 |:-----------------------------------------:|
 |            _The options page_             |

-Now you are ready to use the extension.
+Now you are ready to use the extension 🚀.

 ### Job Offer Analysis

 The first thing you can do is analyze a job posting page.
 Open the page with your browser, **right-click** on the page, hover over the **Job Analysis** menu item, and then select one of the following options:

-1. Analyze job
+1. 🧐 Analyze job
-2. Analyze and save job
+2. 💾 Analyze and save job

 |   ![context-menu-items.png](img/context-menu-items.png)   |
 |:---------------------------------------------------------:|